-For finishing lambs to make a reasonable margin, you need lambs with frame and body size that have the genetics to capitalise on good nutrition.
+For finishing lambs to make a reasonable margin, you need lambs with the frame, body size and genetics to capitalise on good nutrition.
 Lambs that have suffered a significant check or nutritional restriction due to drought are likely to always be lighter and may be best targeted towards a traditional domestic market specification (20 kg HSCW) rather than taking them through to higher export carcase weights (>24 kg HSCW).
 Beware of taking light weight older lambs through to a heavier carcase weight, as longer periods on feed is less likely to be profitable.
 There are a number of good sources of information and feed budgets available to work through options to finish or sell store lambs.

-You can do your own calculations and test feedlot rations, costs and market specifications using a feedlot calculator that can be downloaded from the web: www.dpi.nsw.gov.au/animals-andlivestock/nutrition/feeding-practices/feedlotcalculator
+You can do your own calculations and test feedlot rations, costs and market specifications using a feedlot calculator that can be downloaded from the web: dpi.nsw.gov.au/animals-and-livestock/ nutrition/feeding-practices/feedlot-calculator